apache/jena-site/source/tutorials/rdf_api.md

 </rdf:RDF>
 ```

-The other namespace still gets the constructed name, but the nsA name
 is now used in the property tags.
 There's no need for the prefix name
 to have anything to do with the variables in the Jena code: